Damocod/auto-citizenship-italyba/README.md

 - I don't know if Prenot@Mi has any policy and/or system that punishes the use of bots or even the repeated and constant attempts to access the appointment request page.
 Use this bot at your own risk.
 ---

+Chiao (°◡°)

 This project is licensed under the MIT License.

-© Auto-Citizenship - ItalyBA.
+© 2024 Auto-Citizenship - ItalyBA.
 All Rights Reserved.